figtools/figgy.dev/index.md

 <hr>
 Figgy is a **_free_** and **_opensource_** serverless application config framework designed to bring simplicity, security, and resilience to application config management.
-Figgy is built on top of AWS ParameterStore and leverages native AWS constructs such as AWS IAM, KMS, among other services to ensure a simple and elegant integration with your AWS environment.
+Figgy is built on top of AWS ParameterStore and leverages native AWS constructs such as AWS IAM, KMS, DynamoDB, and Lambda to ensure a simple and elegant integration with your AWS environment.
 <br/>